 La Ballonniste

-An opera in three acts inspired by the life of Elisabeth Thible, first woman to fly in a hot air balloon (Lyon, 1784)
+A heartfelt comedy in three acts centering on 18th century French opera singer Élisabeth Tible: the first woman to fly in a hot air balloon (Lyon, 1784)

 Lisa Bielawa, composer